yiyangd/SFU/CMPT 300/300Lec17_Paging2.md

 Paging separates logical(contiguous) memory and physical memory (lec16 done)

 ### 2. Segmentation (分段：Page 2 - 4 & 8 - 10 | <Modern OS 4th> Section 3.7 | Three Easy Pieces Sec 16）
-#### The Crux： How to support a Large Address Space?
+#### The Crux： How to【support a Large Address Space】?
-A 32-bit address space (4GB in size); a typical program will only use MegaBytes of memory, but still would demand that the entire address space be resident in memory.
+A 32-bit address space (4GB in size); a typical program will only use MegaBytes of memory, but still would【demand that the entire address space】be resident in memory.
 #### Solution to Solve Crux: Generalized Base/Bounds
 The idea is simple: Instead of having just one base and limit pair in our MMU, why not have a base and bounds pair **per logical segment** of the address space?
+- A segment is just a contiguous portion of the address space of a particular length
+  - in our canonical address space, we have three logically-different segments: code, stack, heap
+- logical addresses for paging had a page number and displacement,
+  - logical addresses for segmentation have a segment number and displacement
+- Segment table contains
+  - base address of the segment
+  - the length of the segment

-- What **segmentation** allows the OS to do is to place each one of those segments in different parts of physical memory,
+- **Segmentation** allows the OS to place each one of those segments in different parts of physical memory,
   - => avoid filling physical memory with unused virtual address space

+Paging broke up our program into pages of a **fixed size**,
+- another way is to break our program into **variable logical segments**
+- e.g. a subroutine, data structure, etc

+Main Memory is no longer broken up into fixed-size chunks
+- Segments are small, so finding free memory blocks will be easier

+Logically, a user's program will consist of a number of segments
+- Each segment is contiguous, but the group is not contiguous

+**Generation of logical addresses for segmentation must be done by the compiler/linker**
+- Reason: Segments are of variable size, we can't just separate an address into upper and lower "halves"

 #### Segmentation Fault in C
 > The term segmentation fault or violation arises from a memory access on a segmented machine to an illegal address.

 If we tried to refer to an illegal address, such as 7KB which is beyond **the end of the heap**
 - the hardware detects that the address is out of bounds, traps into the OS, likely leading to the termination of the offending process

-Paging broke up our program into pages of a **fixed size**,
-- another way is to break our program into logical segments
-- e.g. a subroutine, data structure, etc
--

 #### 2.1 Fragmentation in Segmentation (Page 8）
 Since segments are of **variable** size, we will have fragmentation: